 What’s changing and who does it affect?

-HMRC’s new Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) rules will come into effect in April 2024.
-Self-employed business owners and landlords with a total business and/or property income above £10,000 per year will have to comply with MTD for ITSA from their first accounting period starting after that date.
+HMRC’s new Making Tax Digital (MTD) for Income Tax rules will come into effect in April 2024.
+Self-employed business owners and landlords with a total business and/or property income above £10,000 per year will have to comply with MTD for Income Tax from their first accounting period starting after that date.

 Instead of submitting a Self Assessment tax return once a year, affected businesses and landlords will need to use MTD-compatible accounting software to send quarterly updates about their earnings, followed by a final update at the end of the year.